 Finish with your conclusion or post summary

 A popular way to end your links post is by asking your readers to add any additional links on the same topic and to say why they love that link.
 It’s a great conversation starter on your blog.
 You could end the post with a brief summary and a call to action to share the post.
-By doing one of these style posts on a weekly basis you’ll start to see what works with your audience.
+By doing one of these style posts on a weekly basis you’ll start to see what works with your audience and generate more traffic to your site.